-However, we are still not done with all the risk categories and in this last section we shall disucuss about another important risk called Strategic risk.
+However, we are still not done with all the risk categories and in this last section, we shall discuss another important risk called Strategic risk.

 Another very important aspect of strategic risk is regulatory risk.
-Regulatory risk refers to risk on non-compliance of the legal requirement as prescribed by the regulations.
-Micro-finance in India have mostly evolved from the not-for-profit societies or Trusts, which are not strictly regulated as compared to finance companies.
+Regulatory risk refers to the risk of non-compliance with the legal requirement as prescribed by the regulations.
+Micro-finance in India has mostly evolved from not-for-profit societies or Trusts, which are not strictly regulated as compared to finance companies.
 As the MFIs grow in Societies and Trust may not be a suitable legal from the carrying out Micro-finance.
-MFIs are aware of this is why we now see many MFIs transforming from one legal entity into another for the sheer reasons of controlling the regulatory risk by adopting the suitable legal form.
-MFIs have option to co-operative, not-for-profit Company or non-banking finance company.
+MFIs are aware of this is why we now see many MFIs transforming from one legal entity into another for the sheer reasons of controlling the regulatory risk by adopting a suitable legal form.
+MFIs have the option to co-operative, not-for-profit Companies or non-banking finance companies.
 It is a strategic choice for the MFI to adopt a correct legal form, which is most silted to its vision and mission and enables it to do what it is meant for.

-Also it requires high coordination at the top management particularly between the Operation Manager and the finance Manager.
+Also, it requires high coordination at the top management particularly between the Operation Manager and the Finance Manager.
 This issue was discussed while discussing liquidity risk.
-Coordination is also required among other department such as HR, which is responsible for recruitment, training and promotion of staff.
-With expansion staff has to be fast recruited, trained and promoted.
+Coordination is also required among other departments such as HR, which is responsible for recruitment, training and promotion of staff.
+With the expansion, the staff has to be fast recruited, trained and promoted.
 It is important therefore that growth is planned and coordinated.
 MFI has to ensure that all the systems and funding plans are in place to support rapid growth.

 Managing Strategic Risks

-Once an MFI has clarity of it own mission then it has to choose a right kind of Board members who agree with the mission of the organization.
-The Board should be a mix of people having variety of skills and strengths.
-They should be able provide strategic guidance when the organization needs to make critical decisions.
-Board should also be proactive in assessing risk and set the acceptable levels of risk.
+Once an MFI has a clarity of its own mission then it has to choose the right kind of board members who agree with the mission of the organization.
+The Board should be a mix of people having a variety of skills and strengths.
+They should be able to provide strategic guidance when the organization needs to make critical decisions.
+The board should also be proactive in assessing risk and set acceptable levels of risk.

-The effect of organization’s policies as well as impact of regular operations has to be monitored Mechanisms within the organization are needed which can provide direct feedback to the management and the Board on the field realities, client satisfaction levels and small issues which can emerge as big strategic threats.
-There should be immediate response from the top to address sensitive issues of socio-political, regulatory, administrative or communal nature.
+The effect of the organization’s policies, as well as the impact of regular operations, has to be monitored Mechanisms within the organization are needed which can provide direct feedback to the management and the Board on the field realities, client satisfaction levels and small issues which can emerge as big strategic threats.
+There should be an immediate response from the top to address sensitive issues of socio-political, regulatory, administrative or communal nature.

-With growth in the size of MFIs as well as of the sector the complications also increase making governance increasingly complex.
-In a big size institutions the stake of all involved parties such equity investors, lenders, regulators also increase and hence Board has to assume greater responsibilities in providing good governance, which only can keep strategic risk under control.
+With the growth in the size of MFIs as well as of the sector, the complications also increase making governance increasingly complex.
+In big size institutions the stake of all involved parties such as equity investors, lenders, regulators also increases and hence Board has to assume greater responsibilities in providing good governance, which only can keep strategic risk under control.

 Risk Management Framework

-We have discussed the various risks that MFIS are exposed to.
+We have discussed the various risks that MFIS is exposed to.
 We had discussed earlier that risk management is a continuous process of identifying risk and addressing them to keep them under acceptable limits.
-Also risk managements framework has to be pro-active and forward looking rather than just reactionary.
-MFIs need to constantly identify the risks and measure them and then design suitable policy intervention to address those risks.
+Also, the risk management framework has to be pro-active and forward-looking rather than just reactionary.
+MFIs need to constantly identify the risks and measure them and then design suitable policy interventions to address those risks.

 GTZ has come out with an effective risk management framework.
 According to it a good risk management framework in an organization should have the following features.